I'm Gonna Be Warm This Winter: Gabriella Cilmi version

 In 2008, The Co-operative Food had Australian singer Gabriella Cilmi remake the song – re-titled "Warm This Winter" – to be played during the company's advertising aired over the holiday season.
 The track was also played heavily in the Co-operative's stores.

 Cilmi's version uses neither of the opening lines from the two intros recorded by Connie Francis instead opening with the lyric: "We met in the winter".
 An instrumental version of the song continued to be used in advertisements during the non-holiday period (generally February to October) till around 2011.

+The original Connie Francis version was pitched to the advertising agency, TBWA Manchester by TBWA's in-house music supervisor Dominic Caisley but was rejected due to the opening lyrics.
+Caisley suggested a re-record where the lyrics could be altered to suit the creative and a contemporary artist brought in to create a new version of the track.

 Included in the deluxe edition release of Cilmi's Lessons to Be Learned album - the deluxe edition being released November 24, 2008 - "Warm This Winter" was made available on December 15, 2008, as an exclusive digital download track to peak at #22 on the UK Singles Chart dated December 27, 2008, outranking Cilmi's precedent physical single "Sanctuary" which had failed to chart in the UK.
 "Warm This Winter" also bested the #33 UK peak of Cilmi's single "Save the Lies".

 The track received enough downloads during the 2009 holiday season to reenter the UK Top 100 Singles chart for three weeks with a #94 peak.
 Also in 2009 Cilmi's "Warm This Winter" appeared in a TV ad for Orange Romania while in 2011 the track was utilized by Virgin Mobile in their North American TV ad campaign.